jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

             Mispredicted branch | E icode = IJXX && !e Cnd Exception | m stat ∈ {SADR, SINS, SHLT} || W stat ∈ {SADR, SINS, SHLT}
         * Four different conditions require altering the pipeline flow by either stalling the pipeline or canceling partially executed instructions.
-    * Detecting a `ret` instruction as it passes through the pipeline simply involves checking the instruction codes of the instructions in the decode, execute, and memory stages
+    * Detecting a `ret` instruction as it passes through the pipeline simply involves checking the instruction codes of the instructions in the **decode**, **execute**, and **memory** stages
-    * Detecting a `load/use hazard` involves checking the instruction type (mrmovl or popl) of the instruction in the execute stage and comparing its destination register with the source registers of the instruction in the decode stage.
+    * Detecting a `load/use hazard` involves checking the instruction type (mrmovl or popl) of the instruction in the **execute** stage and comparing its destination register with the source registers of the instruction in the **decode** stage.
-    * The pipeline control logic should detect a `mispredicted branch` while the jump instruction is in the execute stage, so that it can set up the conditions required to recover from the misprediction as the instruction enters the memory stage.
+    * The pipeline control logic should detect a `mispredicted branch` while the jump instruction is in the **execute** stage, so that it can set up the conditions required to recover from the misprediction as the instruction enters the **memory** stage.
 When a jump instruction is in the execute stage, the signal e_Cnd indicates whether or not the jump should be taken.
-    * We detect an `excepting` instruction by examining the instruction status values in the memory and write-back stages.
+    * We detect an `excepting` instruction by examining the instruction status values in the **memory** and **write-back** stages.
 For the memory stage, we use the signal m_stat, computed within the stage, rather than M_stat from the pipeline register.
 This internal signal incorporates the possibility of a data memory address error.

 * Pipeline Control Mechanisms
     * Low-level mechanisms that allow the pipeline control logic to hold back an instruction in a pipeline register or to inject a bubble into the pipeline.